ebu/ebu-tt-live-toolkit/README.md

 Preparing the build environment
 ===============================

-Make sure you have python 2.7+.
+Make sure you have Python 3+.
 Make sure you have python virtual environment capability.

 If not you can install virtualenv systemwide from your operating system's package repository or by pip: